pweerd/bigfile/readme.md

-# BigFile (viewer for very large files)
+# BigFile (viewer for very large logfiles)

-Bigfile is designed to view and search in very large text files.
+Bigfile is designed to view and search in very large text files like logfiles, json-dumps, xml-dumps, etc.

 I needed something like 'less' on unix systems, but easier and for Windows.
 Stumbled across the logviewer from Mark Woan, which did a lot of good things, but not everything.
 So I took his approach as an example and created Bigfile.